 7. Panama has a good transportation system

-• Marcos A. Gelabert International Airport (PAC), often called Albrook Airport – served by Air Panama serves Bocas del Toro and Guna Yala, as well as San Jose (Costa Rica), and Medellin (Colombia).
+- Marcos A. Gelabert International Airport (PAC) – served by Air Panama.
+Often called Albrook Airport, it serves Bocas del Toro and Guna Yala, as well as San Jose (Costa Rica) and Medellin (Colombia).

 Panama City’s two airports are at opposite ends of the city.
-Ground transport between airports is available, although flight schedules are weird and coordinating flight times rarely works out.
-You’ll do well to plan to spend some time in Panama City before heading out of town.
+Ground transport between airports is available, although flight schedules are weird, so coordinating flight times rarely works out.
+You’ll do well to spend some time in Panama City before heading out of town.

 8. Not everyone speaks English

-Despite more than 100 years of U.S. presence, it still can be hard to find English speakers in many parts of the country.
-Panama’s national language is Spanish, and they’ll love you if you try to speak a few phrases.
+Despite more than 100 years of U.S. presence, it’s still hard to find English speakers in many parts of Panama.
+The country’s national language is Spanish, and the people there will love you if you try to speak a few phrases in their language.

 9. Panama has amazing weather